IgorSorokin1985/CW6_mailing_of_letters/README.md

 Only Superuser can add permission in admin panel.

 ## Moderator capabilities
+Moderator can view all mailings and users.
+Moderator can cancel and activate all mailings.
+Moderator can deactivate and activate all users.
+Moderator cannot change and delete mailings.

 ## Content manager capabilities
+Content manager can add and change articles.

 ## Start schedule
-For start automatic sending mailings you should use command
+For start automatic sending mailings you should use command.
+Apscheduler look all mailings, check which mailings should be sended and send.
+This checking happens every 10 seconds.
 ```
 pyton manage.py runapscheduler
 ```